juanjosbg/gymEcommerce-hub/README.md

-# HotKicks Template for React +, Tailwind CSS, TypeScript and Supebase
+# 🚀  HotKicks Template for React +, Tailwind CSS, TypeScript and Supebase

-🚀 HotKicks Template for Next JS 13+ with App Router support, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, Commitlint, Netlify, PostCSS, Tailwind CSS)

 ### Features